Frequently Asked Questions

 What if my daughter wants to play in college?
 We will ensure that all players who are interested in pursuing college soccer, regardless of the level, receive the necessary information to guide them through this challenging process.
 The KC Courage coaching staff has a large network of college connections, based on years of college placement across the United States with knowledge relative to the inner-workings of the recruiting process.
 Our goal is to prepare each player for the college experience, regardless of whether or not they plan to play college soccer.

 What about Games?
-Our WPSL team,consisting of our local post-college players, has 8-10 spring scrimmages scheduled against local college teams in late March and into April.
+Our UWS team, consisting of our local post-college players, typically has a few spring scrimmages scheduled against local college teams in late March and into April.
 Players from our High School Alternative program may get the opportunity to play in these scrimmages, but again, the sole purpose of this program is for player development and the opportunity to train in an academy style environment during the spring instead of playing high school soccer.
 Players for these spring scrimmages will be chosen from the player pool and may vary from game to game.
-There is no guarantee that a player will get to play in an exhibition game.
+There is no guarantee that a player will get to play in any of our spring scrimmages.
 Players chosen for games will be selected based on current skill level and potential and must have the ability, temperament and discipline to compete against current college players.

 How do I sign up?
-For more information, please fill out the contact form on this website or email Coach Louque at email@example.com.
-A player meeting is held at the end of February.
+For more information, please fill out the contact form or email Coach Louque at email@example.com.
+A Zoom player meeting will be held on Sunday, February 26.
 Any interested players should make plans to attend.
-Training begins in March and players can join in at any time March-April so long as they are not playing on a high school team.
+Training begins March 7 and players can join in at any time March-April so long as they are not playing on a high school team.